robotframework/robotframework-RFCP-syllabus/basics.md

 #### Testing levels

-Robot Framework is typically used in different levels of _Acceptance Testing_ as it is brings an _Abstraction layer_ to test data and hides complexity to lower keyword implementation.
+Robot Framework is typically used at various levels of _Acceptance Testing_ as it brings an _Abstraction layer_ to test data, allowing complexity to be hidden in lower-level keyword implementations.
-It can be used also for _Sanity Testing_, _System Testing_, _System Integration Testing_, _Regression Testing_ and _End-to-End Testing_.
-For _Unit Testing_ and _Unit Integration Testing_, there are more suitable unit test frameworks (typically using the implementation's language).
+It can also be used for _System Testing_, _Regression Testing_, _System Integration Testing_ and _End-to-End Testing_.
+For _Unit Testing_ and _Integration Testing_, there are more suitable unit test frameworks that typically use the implementation's language.

 #### Behavior Driven Development